aimalz/qp/docs/contributing.rst

 Adding unit tests for your class
 --------------------------------

+If you have implemented the `make_test_data` classmethod, then up to four sets unit tests will be automatcially generated for your class.
+These are built by the `PDFTestCase.auto_add_class` function in `qp/tests/test_auto.py`.
+The actual functions are in `qp/test_funcs.py`; they are:

+1.  pdf functionality tests, which runs a set of consistency checks to make sure that the pdf is well defined and to test that the relationships between `pdf()`, `cdf()`, `sf()`, `ppf()`, etc.. are consistent.

+2.  persistence tests, which runs a loopback test that write the class to disk in various formats and reads it back and verifies that the result is identical to the original.

+3.  conversion tests, which verifies that converting to the class works by comparing the `pdf()` values computed on a grid from an input ensemble in a different representation to values in your classes representation.

+4.  plotting tets, which verifies that the plotting function doesn't crash.
+Making sure the output is sensible is up to you.

 Running unit tests
 ------------------

-You can use the `tests/do_cover.sh` to run the unit test and check their coverage.
+You can use the `do_cover.sh` script to run the unit test and check their coverage.
 We will require 100\% coverage, but it is ok to use `#pragma: no cover` statements to skip error blocks.

 .. code-block:: python

-    cd tests
     ./do_cover.sh

 #### Running demo notebooks

-There are a number of demo and tutorial notebooks.
-One of the checks in travis is that they all work.
-You can check any individual notebook like so:
+There are some demo notebooks in `qp` you can verify that they all work by rendering them to html.

 .. code-block:: bash

-   jupyter nbconvert --ExecutePreprocessor.kernel_name=python --ExecutePreprocessor.timeout=600 --to html --execute docs/notebooks/demo.ipynb
+    ./render_nb.sh